aaronyang1/PillIdentifier/README.txt

     - eg. turn them all into PNGs or smth idk man
   - Turn them into a numpy array
     - Yoink code from week 2?
+  - train/test split

 model.py
+- make some 1-hot encoding for classes
 - Create & train CNN :))))

 identify.py